 The Vietnam War comes to Western

-On the opposite end of the spectrum, Cunningham recalls that some students affiliated with the Quigley Club organized a series of “study-ins”.
 “It was to support the war, and to support scholarship, and to support good citizenship, and so they would have these study-ins all night long and cloak it in patriotic themes.
 I didn’t go to any,” relays Cunningham, who believes that Gunnison’s physical separation from the world played a key role in suppressing antiwar sentiments.

 Gunnison’s place in the world

 After Cunningham was fired in the spring of 1968, his successor at the newspaper was arrested (and later convicted) for breaking and entering into the Western Motel.

 Cunningham ended up writing about the incident on his new beat with the Gunnison County Globe, the town newspaper and the precursor to the Gunnison Country Times, which ceased publication in 1975.

 “Revenge is sweet,” says Cunningham with a laugh.